OBJECTIVE OF TUQUE: Be the first player to earn 61 points or more.

 Play begins with the non-dealer.
 They may lead with any card from their hand or the face up cards in front of them.
 The following player must follow suit if possible, and cards from the hand or the face up row are eligible for play.
 When a card from the table is played, the face down card below it is turned up after the trick has been captured.

-As stated above, Bens are considered part of the trump suit.
-If the trump suit is led, those are required to be played as if part of the led suit.
+If the trump suit is led, Bens are required to be played as if part of that suit.

 Whoever played the highest card in the suit that was led or the highest trump card takes the trick.
 That player leads the next trick.